priyankatyagi455/Adzuna-Job-Market-Insights/README.md

 Usage

-Run the script to fetch job data:python job_scraper.py
+Run the script to fetch job data: python job_scraper.py

 View the output: